 - 5.2.8 Survival/Condition: the extent to which buried remains of the former workers' housing survive in-situ is currently uncertain, although it is likely that any cellars will remain intact beneath the existing car-park surface.
-This was demonstrated via archaeological excavation in the southern part of the Site Area in 2013, when well-preserved remains of cellar dwellings (Site 07) were revealed; these remains are likely to have been damaged or destroyed during the reinstatement of the excavation area, and are thus unlikely to survive in-situ.
-Physical remains of those buildings that do not appear to have incorporated cellars (Sites 02, 03 and 04), however, are less likely to survive intact. - 5.2.9 It is very unlikely that any physical remains of the tenter ground (Site 01) will have survived the intensive development of the Site Area in the early nineteenth century. - 5.2.10 Fragility/Vulnerability: any buried archaeological remains, should they be present and survive in-situ, are vulnerable to damage or destruction during any earth-moving works across the site.
+This was demonstrated via archaeological excavation of workers' housing immediately to the south of the Site Area in 2013, when well-preserved remains of cellar dwellings were revealed.
+Physical remains of those buildings that do not appear to have incorporated cellars (the south-western part of Site 02, and Sites 03, 04 and 05), however, are less likely to survive intact.
+Elements of Sites 04 and 05, moreover, lie beyond the boundary of the Site Area. - 5.2.9 It is very unlikely that any physical remains of the tenter ground (Site 01) will have survived the intensive development of the Site Area in the early nineteenth century. - 5.2.10 Fragility/Vulnerability: any buried archaeological remains, should they be present and survive in-situ, are vulnerable to damage or destruction during any earth-moving works across the site.
 Pending the precise location of any new buildings that are erected in the Site Area, and the depth of their foundations, buried archaeological remains may be adversely affected by the proposed development. - 5.2.11 Diversity: the remains relate mainly to the industrial expansion of the area, and the associated development of domestic housing and public buildings.
 None of the sites within the Site Area are considered to be significant due to diversity. - 5.2.12 Potential: there are no prehistoric sites within the Site Area or its environs, and the potential for prehistoric remains is considered to be very low.
 Similarly, there are no known Roman, medieval or post-medieval sites within the Site Area or its immediate environs, and the potential of remains from these periods is considered to be low.
 The greatest potential for buried archaeological remains lies in the industrial period, and specifically the evolution of workers' housing.